yrayo/Azure-Honeynet-SOC-Lab/README.md

 ## Conclusion + Lesson Learned
 This lab experience reinforced several key lessons relevant to SOC and IR; taught me to think like both a defender and an attacker.
-Seeing how quickly the honeypot was scanned after deployment gave me a real sense of how active the internet threat landscape is:
+Seeing how quickly the honeypot was scanned after deployment gave me a real sense of how active the internet threat landscape is.
 - Visibility is crucial: Without properly configured logging and telemetry pipelines, even sophisticated attacks remain invisible.
 Ensuring every layer (NSG, VM OS, Azure diagnostics) feeds data into a central SIEM is critical
 - Context matters: Raw events gain meaning when enriched (e.g. with GeoIP lookups, threat intelligence, user context).
 The difference between an alert and a false positive often lies in enrichment
 - Assume compromise, but design for recovery: In real environments, defenses will be bypassed.
 Having resilient architecture (infrastructure, logging, alerting, alert playbooks) positions an organization for recovery and forensic insight